 \subsection{Design Workshops and Follow-up Interviews}

-We conducted four design workshops running two to three hours over Zoom throughout June and July 2025 with small groups of individuals in the Fediverse, with activities scaffolded with a collaborative virtual whiteboard on Miro.
+We conducted four design workshops (June-July 2025), each running two to three hours over Zoom with small groups of individuals in the Fediverse.
+Discussions were scaffolded with a collaborative virtual whiteboard on Miro.
 Participants were offered an optional \$60 via Zelle as thanks for their time.
-The study was reviewed and approved by Princeton University and Northwestern University.
+The study was reviewed and approved by [anonymized university ethics review board(s)].

 Participants were assigned to workshops primarily based on availability and timezone.
 A full table of participants (24 overall) can be found in Table \ref{tbl:pool}.
 Participant ages ranged from 18 to 64, and the pool included 16 men, four women, and four non-binary individuals based in ten different countries.
 All participants are active and deeply involved with the Fediverse and its governance, including those who are currently admins, moderators, developers, and organizers.
 Many of them had occupational backgrounds related to technology (e.g., software engineer, web developer, cyber security), reflecting broader patterns on the Fediverse.